Cloud 9 Adventure Ltd Coronavirus Policy

 Balance payments are normally due 8-10 weeks before the start of your trip.
 We send the balance reminders out 10 weeks before the trip, giving you 2 weeks to arrange your payment.

-If in the run-up to your trip it is still unclear about whether the trip can go ahead, we won't ask for the trip balance until nearer the time.
+If in the run-up to your trip it is still unclear about whether the trip can go ahead, we won't ask for the trip balance: we just feel that it's not worth asking for balances when we don't know if the trip can go ahead.
 We will be in touch individually about each trip, in the order that they are due to happen.
 Don't be alarmed if you were expecting a balance reminder and haven't received one: your trip is still confirmed, we just don't want to ask you for the trip balance too soon if we might not be able to run your trip.

 I am not resident in the UK.
 Does this affect my trip?